Kington Rural: Landmarks

 There are five Grade II* listed buildings in Kington Rural, including farmhouses, a manor house, cottages, and a granary.

 At Lower Hergest is the scheduled monument earthwork remains of the Castle Twts motte-and-bailey, the motte of which is 57 ft diameter rising to 8 ft, in a defensive area of slightly larger than 0.5 acre.

-Hergest Court, built c.1430 and originally surrounded by a moat, is a Grade II* former manor house which is reputed to been built for statesman and diplomat Thomas Vaughan, second son to Sir Roger Vaughan.
+Hergest Court, built c.1430 and originally surrounded by a moat, is a Grade II* former manor house which is reputed to have been built for statesman and diplomat Thomas Vaughan, second son to Sir Roger Vaughan.
 The L-plan house is of two storeys with cellars and attics, part constructed of stone and part wattle and daub infilled timber-framed, with casement windows and a Welsh slate covered roof with gable end chimney stacks.
 Alterations were made during the 17th, 18th, and 20th century, with eight ancillary dilapidated buildings demolished in the 18th.
 The interior contains late 16th or early 17th-century panelling, an early 17th-century staircase, a c.1500 fireplace, and a number of exposed ceiling-beams.
 The Red Book of Hergest, the c.1380 Medieval Welsh language prose and poetry manuscript from which the Mabinogion British prose stories were part, is reputed to have been found at Hergest Court.

 Hergest Ridge is at the north-west of the parish on the Wales-England border.
 Along the ridge runs part of Offa's Dyke Path.